 Step-by-Step Verification Guide

-2. Visit the SAFER Website: Go to the FMCSA SAFER System.
+2. Visit the SAFER Website: Take a look at the SAFER Site: Please visit the FMCSA SAFER System.

 4. Consumer Protections: The 110% Rule and Your Rights